 Sometimes, during ovulation or shortly before (pre-ovulation), a woman may experience some bleeding, the so-called "ovulation bleeding" or "pre-ovulation bleeding".
 Ovulation bleeding is different from the regular menstrual flow:

-- Ovulation bleeding typically will last only for one to two days.
+- It typically will last only for one to two days.

-- Ovulation bleeding tends to be pink and less red in color.
+- It tends to be pink and less red in color.

 A variety of factors can cause ovulation bleeding.
 For most women who experience ovulation bleeding, the cause is not clear.
 It may be related to the emergence of the follicles.
 Hormones prompt ovaries to produce around 20 follicles that contain an immature egg, and out of this only one follicle matures.
 It is during this process of maturing and bursting out from the follicle that pain or bleeding occurs.
 Regular ovulation bleeding that is severe or that lasts longer than a couple of days is not normal and should be evaluated by a doctor.

-If you do have irregular bleeding then your doctor can perform a physical examination of the uterus to help determine the cause of abnormal bleeding.
-An ultrasound examination or a diagnostic hysteroscopy can help detect sub-mucous fibroids, polyps and other problems.
+If you do have irregular bleeding, a physical examination of the uterus to help determine the cause of abnormal bleeding.
+An ultrasound examination or a diagnostic hysteroscopy can help detect sub-mucous fibroids, polyps, and other problems.
 During a diagnostic hysteroscopy, it is possible to remove polyps for examination and take a sample of the uterus lining.

 Bleeding during mid-cycle does not indicate menses.
-If ovulation Bleeding is severe or long-lasting, and/or are accompanied by pain or acute discomfiture, it may be a sign of a severe problem.
+If ovulation bleeding is severe or long-lasting, and/or are accompanied by pain or acute discomfort, it may be a sign of a larger problem.
 However, if the bleeding is extremely mild and short, and is not accompanied by pain and discomfort, it may be completely normal.